No Tags Found!

 From India, Delhi

 The problem is not with the answers but with the question.
-My understanding of the question is that, can we fix a salary above the minimum wages without any VDA so that there is no need to adjust the VDA periodically? is that correct?
-If so please read what Saswata Banerjee has said.
+My understanding of the question is, can we fix a salary above the minimum wages without any VDA so that there is no need to adjust the VDA periodically?
+Is that correct?
+If so, please read what Saswata Banerjee has said.
 He has rightly said that there is nothing illegal if you give only basic salary provided the same is above the minimum wages.
-For example, if the minimum wages is like Basic Rs 5000 and DA Rs 9000 and you give your workers Rs 9000 as basic wage and no DA, then legally you are said to comply with the Minimum Wages act requirements.
-But the thing is that normally the VDA is revised over a period of time, say once in 6 months or a year or even in every month (as in Kerala) by linking the same to Consumer Price indices.
-When the DA is increased you would be paying short of statutory salary.
-Therefore, while fixing a salary without VDA you will have to provide a cushion so that an increase in the VDA will not be a problem.
-Continuing the above example, if the increase in the DA as per pattern followed is Rs 600, then you can fix a salary of Rs 10000 which will normally protect the increase in DA also.
+For example, if the minimum wages are Basic Rs 5000 and DA Rs 9000, and you give your workers Rs 9000 as a basic wage and no DA, then legally you are said to comply with the Minimum Wages Act requirements.
+But the thing is that normally the VDA is revised over a period of time, say once in 6 months or a year or even every month (as in Kerala) by linking the same to Consumer Price Indices.
+When the DA is increased, you would be paying short of the statutory salary.
+Therefore, while fixing a salary without VDA, you will have to provide a cushion so that an increase in the VDA will not be a problem.
+Continuing the above example, if the increase in the DA as per the pattern followed is Rs 600, then you can fix a salary of Rs 10000, which will normally protect the increase in DA as well.

 Madhu.T.K